AndyObtiva/glimmer-dsl-jfx/README.md

 }
 ```

-For actual application development outside of simple demos, mixin the `Glimmer` module into a custom application class instead:
+For actual application development outside of simple demos, mixin the `Glimmer` module into a custom Ruby application class instead:

 ```ruby
 require 'glimmer-dsl-jfx'